facebook/fresco/docs/05-building-from-source.md

 You don't need to download Gradle itself; the build scripts or Android Studio will do that for you.

 Fresco does not support source builds with Eclipse, Ant, or Maven.
 We do not plan to ever add such support.
-Maven projects can still [include](index.html) Fresco, and we hope to later add Eclipse and Ant support.
+Eclipse users can already [include](index.html#) inde

 ### Configuring Gradle